xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/setting_up_sale_and_wholesale_pricing_in_x-cart_5.md

 layout: article_with_sidebar
 updated_at: '2017-01-30 21:20 +0400'
 identifier: ref_g2dhS8uC
-title: Setting up sale and wholesale pricing in X-Cart 5
+title: Setting up Sale and Wholesale Pricing in X-Cart 5
 categories:
   - Webinars and video tutorials
 published: true
 order: 100
 ---
 ## Introduction

 This video shows how to set sale and wholesale prices on products in X-Cart 5.